 England's National Health Service's Sustainable Development Unit (SDU) is a prominent example of best-practice in environmental sustainability in health care.
-The SDU, established in 2008, focuses on achieving environmental, social and financial sustainability within England's healthcare system.12 Since its inception, it has instituted a range of initiatives including: regular measurement of health care's carbon footprint; provision of guidance to health professionals on energy use, procurement, and waste; identification and dissemination of best practice approaches; and requirements that health services report on sustainability targets.13 By 2017, England's National Health Service had reduced carbon emissions by 18.5 per cent and water usage by 21 per cent, despite significant (11 per cent) increases in healthcare activity.3 performance of the health system.10 It details actions that will be taken to achieve targets, including developing a sustainable procurement policy, requiring reporting on sustainability targets, and providing training materials.
-NSW Health's 'Resource Efficiency Strategy' also sets targets and reporting indicators in the areas of energy, water, waste and climate change adaptation.11 ACT Health's Sustainability Strategy outlines a sustainability roadmap, revolving around six key areas of resource management, infrastructure, digital health, people, procurement and climate change adaptation.14 Bringing these approaches together and coordinating similar targets in other jurisdictions would be a crucial role of an Australian SDU.
+The SDU, established in 2008, focuses on achieving environmental, social and financial sustainability within England's healthcare system.
+Since its inception, it has instituted a range of initiatives including: regular measurement of health care's carbon footprint; provision of guidance to health professionals on energy use, procurement, and waste; identification and dissemination of best practice approaches; and requirements that health services report on sustainability targets.
+By 2017, England's National Health Service had reduced carbon emissions by 18.5 per cent and water usage by 21 per cent, despite significant (11 per cent) increases in healthcare activity.

+In Australia, several jurisdictions have policies or plans on environmental sustainability in health care.
+Victorian Health's Environmental Sustainability Strategy sets targets on improving the environmental performance of the health system.
+It details actions that will be taken to achieve targets, including developing a sustainable procurement policy, requiring reporting on sustainability targets, and providing training materials.
+NSW Health's 'Resource Efficiency Strategy' also sets targets and reporting indicators in the areas of energy, water, waste and climate change adaptation.
+ACT Health's Sustainability Strategy outlines a sustainability roadmap, revolving around six key areas of resource management, infrastructure, digital health, people, procurement and climate change adaptation.
+Bringing these approaches together and coordinating similar targets in other jurisdictions would be a crucial role of an Australian SDU.